NativeScript/docs/content/ui/animations.md

 ### The AnimationDefinition interface

-The [AnimationDefinition](https://docs.nativescript.org/api-reference/interfaces/animationdefinition.html) interface he AnimationDefinition interface defines the properties to be animated.
+The [AnimationDefinition](https://docs.nativescript.org/api/interface/AnimationDefinition) interface defines the following properties to be animated:

-The `AnimationDefinition` interface has the following members:

 - `target`: The view whose property is to be animated.
 - `opacity`: Animates the opacity of the view.
 Value should be a number between 0.0 and 1.0.
 - `backgroundColor`: Animates the backgroundColor of the view.
 - `translate`: Animates the translate affine transform of the view.
-Value should be a [`Pair`](https://v6.docs.nativescript.org/api-reference/interfaces/_ui_animation_.pair.html).
+Value should be `{ x: number; y: number; }`
 - `scale`: Animates the scale affine transform of the view.
-Value should be a [`Pair`](https://v6.docs.nativescript.org/api-reference/interfaces/_ui_animation_.pair.html).
+Value should be `{ x: number; y: number; }`
 - `rotate`: Animates the rotate affine transform of the view.
 Value should be a number specifying the rotation amount in degrees.
 - `duration`: The length of the animation in milliseconds.
 The default duration is 300 milliseconds.
 - `delay`: The amount of time, in milliseconds, to delay starting the animation.
 - `iterations`: Specifies how many times the animation should be played.
 Default is 1. iOS animations support fractional iterations, i.e., 1.5.
 To repeat an animation infinitely, use `Number.POSITIVE_INFINITY`.
 - `curve`: An optional animation curve.
-Possible values are contained in the [AnimationCurve](https://docs.nativescript.org/api-reference/modules/coretypes.animationcurve.html).
-Alternatively, you can pass an instance of type [`UIViewAnimationCurve`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIView_Class/#//apple_ref/c/tdef/UIViewAnimationCurve) for iOS or [`android.animation.TimeInterpolator`](http://developer.android.com/reference/android/animation/TimeInterpolator.html) for Android.
+Possible values are contained in the [CoreTypes.AnimationCurve](https://github.com/NativeScript/NativeScript/blob/8d25d251cd1c311d3f73e526bf2fd4ee0b2be0b8/packages/core/core-types/index.ts#L268).
+Alternatively, you can pass an instance of type [`UIViewAnimationCurve`](https://developer.apple.com/documentation/uikit/uiviewanimationcurve?language=objc) for iOS or [`android.animation.TimeInterpolator`](https://developer.android.com/reference/android/animation/TimeInterpolator) for Android.
 - `width`: Animates view's width.
 - `height`: Animates view's height.

 All members of the interface are **optional** and have default values with the following exceptions:

-- `target` is only optional when calling the `animate` method of a [`View`](https://docs.nativescript.org/api-reference/classes/view.html) instance since it is set automatically for you.
+- `target` is only optional when calling the `animate` method of a [`View`](https://docs.nativescript.org/api/class/View) instance since it is set automatically for you.
 - You must specify at least one of: opacity, backgroundColor, scale, rotate or translate.

 ### The Animation class

-The [`Animation`](https://docs.nativescript.org/api-reference/classes/animation.html) class represents a set of one or more [AnimationDefinitions](#the-animationdefinition-interface) that can be played either simultaneously or sequentially.
-This class is typically used when you need to animate several views together.
+The [`Animation`](https://docs.nativescript.org/api/class/Animation) class represents a set of one or more [AnimationDefinitions](#the-animationdefinition-interface) that can be played either simultaneously or sequentially.
 The constructor of the `Animation` class accepts an array of `AnimationDefinitions` and a boolean parameter indicating whether to play the animations sequentially.
 Creating an instance of the `Animation` class does not start the animation playback.
 Call the `play` method to start the animation.

-The class has four members:

 - `play`: A method that starts the animation and returns the instance it was called on for fluent animation chaining.
 - `cancel`: A void method that stops the animation.